We now turn to the first of several lessons that treat text as data.

-In this lesson, we return to our Canadian Supreme Court data and turn the judgments' text into data.
+In this lesson, we return to our Supreme Court of Canada data and convert the judgments' text into data.
 To do that we, download and activate the tm package (one of several R packages that allow turning text into data) and create a corpus object.

 # Load package.

 # Create a corpus from the text.